 - Use iMpact or other University of Michigan systems to email large groups of students with a swap request.

 - Offer money, property, or services as compensation for a core course swap.

-A. Once you have identified a swap partner, YOU AND YOUR PARTNER must each complete the survey (available starting mid-July), that will include the following information:
+A. YOU AND YOUR PARTNER must each complete the survey, that will request the following information: